 Introduction of Columns

-In this article, you will get to know what are columns, different shapes of columns, types of RCC columns and difference between column and pillar.
+In this article, you will get to know what are columns, different shapes of columns, column types, types of RCC columns, the difference between column vs pillar, and column pillar.

 What Are Columns?

 The column is a rigid vertical structural member.

 The effective depth of the column exceeds 3 times the lateral dimension.

 Generally, column carries the axial loads in the compression.